LastLeaf/fw.mpa/doc/basic_topics/rendering.md

 Consider this: your index sub-page and 404 sub-page are children of global sub-page.
 When a visitor jumps from index to 404, 404 page requires rendering, and you have to handle it on global sub-page!

-In this kind of situation, the most-child unchanged sub-page will receive a `render` event, with the render result `childRes` as the first argument.
+In these cases, the most-child unchanged sub-page will receive a `render` event, with the render result `childRes` as the first argument.
 An example to handle this event:

 ```js